hartm425/auto-fcs/report/proposal/index.md

+OpenCyto is an analysis framework designed to automate the accurate gating of flow cytometry data with limited bias ([Finak, Frelinger, Jiang, et al. (2014)](https://doi.org/10.1371%2Fjournal.pcbi.1003806), [Finak, Langweiler, Jaimes, et al. (2016)](https://doi.org/10.1038%2Fsrep20686)).
 We propose to use OpenCyto to perform systematic and reproducible gating of 28 immune cell subsets.
 Gating is standardized via a **[.csv](https://github.com/PankratzLab/auto-fcs/blob/master/explore/openCyto/lymph.dev.b.csv)** file describing the algorithmic approach for each step of the gating hierarchy.
-Importantly, this methodology allows for unbiased gating of thousands of samples producing results that are interpretable and labelled populations
+Importantly, this methodology allows for the gating of thousands of samples producing interpretable and labelled populations

 OpenCyto gives the user many options to refine algorithmic parameters to improve the performance of each step in the gating hierarchy.
 We evaluated the performance of our OpenCyto template using internal data for 151 manually gated (Jflow software) samples across 15 gates.
-The global correlation between the population counts of manual and OpenCyto gating was high (rho=0.9846 ,p-value <2e-16).
-Despite a high global concordance, certain subsets were less well correlated (e.g Activated CD4 counts, rho=0.6222 ,p-value <2e-16).
+The global correlation between the population counts of manual and OpenCyto gating was high (rho=0.9846, p-value <2e-16).
+Despite a high global concordance, certain subsets were less well correlated (Activated CD4 counts, rho=0.6222, p-value <2e-16).

 While OpenCyto can automate the classification of known subsets by following a traditional gating hierarchy, it does not easily facilitate the discovery of novel populations.